drichardson/UnrealEngineBugs/OcclusionProblem/README.md

 When r.AllowOcclusionQueries=1, the problems occurs.
 When r.AllowOcclusionQueries=0, the problem does not occur.

-This problem does not occur when Hierarchical Z-buffering algorithm is selected for occlusion culling by setting the following in DefaultEngine.init:
+This problem does not occur when Hierarchical Z-buffering algorithm is selected for occlusion culling by setting the following in DefaultEngine.ini:

 ```
 [/Script/Engine.RendererSettings]